Selenol: Preparation

 Selenols are usually prepared by the reaction of organolithium reagents or Grignard reagents with elemental Se.
-For example, benzeneselenol is generated by the reaction of phenylmagnesium bromide with selenium followed by acidicifation:
+For example, benzeneselenol is generated by the reaction of phenylmagnesium bromide with selenium followed by acidification:

 Another preparative route to selenols involves the alkylation of selenourea, followed by hydrolysis.

-Selenols are often generated by reduction of diselenides followed by protonation of the resulting selenoate:
+Selenols are often generated by reduction of diselenides followed by protonation of the resulting selenolate: